Power of attorney: England and Wales

 There are also powers of attorney for trustees, governed by section 25 of the Trustee Act 1925.

 If the donor become incapacitated a normal power of attorney can no longer be used.
 To provide for such cases a lasting power of attorney must be created.
 This is a separate and quite different type of power, which must be in a prescribed form, signed and witnessed in a prescribed order, and registered with the Office of the Public Guardian (OPG).
 This type of power of attorney was introduced in 2007 under the Mental Capacity Act 2005.
 It replaces the former enduring power of attorney, although enduring powers correctly made before the law changed remain valid.
 Enduring powers were very different, as they only needed to be registered if the donor later lost capacity.

 The OPG provides an online process for registering a lasting power of attorney.

 Many of the provisions in American law, described in the sections above, use terminology having different meaning from both common British usage and from the terms used in the Mental Capacity Act 2005.
 Examples are 'enduring power of attorney', 'advance directive', and 'notary public': in English law, these terms do not have the same meaning as they have in America.

 Exceptional situations

 During the coronavirus pandemic that started in 2019, England and Wales permitted documents such as wills to be witnessed via video link; however, a power of attorney still had to be signed by hand by all persons involved, in the right order, and witnessed directly, although possibly through a window or outdoors.

-Republic of Ireland
+Ireland

 In Irish law there are two types of power of attorney: